 - Proposed changes to the poverty line would alter how the government measures poverty.
 This change has the potential to artificially make individuals ineligible for government assistance programs, taking away benefits from low-income families including health care, food assistance, and other anti-poverty programs that help families provide for their basic needs.
 This proposed rule would also make poverty measurements less accurate, leading to further hardship for millions of low-income Americans.
 RESULTS had previously submitted an initial comment expressing concern on a practical poverty line measure found here.

 - Eliminating the ability for low-income “mixed status families” participating in federal housing programs to live under the same roof.
 In June, HUD released a proposed rule on mixed status families.
 Currently HUD allows households with eligible and ineligible members to live together.
 However, HUD only provides assistance to eligible members within a household.
 This proposed rule would prohibit mixed status families from receiving any housing assistance if there are any ineligible family members in the household and requires applicants and those currently receiving assistance to provide tangible proof of citizenship.
 This rule would impact over 100,000 people, forcing households to make the impossible decision between splitting up their family of facing eviction.
 If this rule is enacted it could: force 55,000 citizen children into eviction, cause substantial administrative cost, and decrease the quality and number of households receiving housing assistance.

-- Undermining the Affirmatively Furthering Fair Housing Rule, opposing the Trump Administration rule that would make it easier for landlords, financial institutions and others to discriminate based on race, sex, national origin, disability, and other protected classes.
+- Changing the Disparate Impact Fair Housing Standards, opposing the Trump Administration rule that would make it easier for landlords, financial institutions and others to discriminate based on race, sex, national origin, disability, and other protected classes.

 RESULTS volunteer advocates are doing amazing work engaging members of Congress, addressing the affordable housing crisis and other issues, and playing a unique role in communities by building the political will to end poverty.
 RESULTS will continue to respond strategically as an organization to proposed changes that could harm low-income communities, and provide resources for those in our network who also want to comment on the administration’s proposals.